skashyap41050/-OrderCraft-Crafting-Asynchronous-Distributed-Messaging-with-Vector-Clocks-/README.md

 # message-ordering-in-distributed-system-using-logical-clock
-Implement a system where messages between processes will be ordered according to 1.
-Fifo Ordering using vector clock 2.
-Causel Ordering using vector clock 3. total ordering using vector clock
+This project implements a system which is used to commnunicate between processes by message passing and the system is made thread-safe by making messages asynchronous and distributed over multiple threads.
+A vector clock protocol is also put in place to maintain ordering of the messages by using
+1. Fifo Ordering
+2. Causel Ordering
+3. total ordering
 ## Requirements
 Language-Python.